How to use a public charger for an electric car

 How much does it cost to charge an electric car at a public charger?

 Costs vary and is usually dependent on how fast the charger is.
 You can also get discounts on public charging via some subscription services if you need to use them regularly.
+Some electric car manufacturers offer discounts on electric car charging when you buy the car.

 Paying for public chargers can also vary.
 Many new chargers include contactless payment, but some networks also use apps to access and pay for their chargers - some apps may require you to register and create an account while others allow you to use the app as a "guest".